justinal64/coding-rookie/content/2019-07-12-getting-started-gatsby/index.md

 excerpt: Let's start a blog using Gatsby.
 ---

+Three months ago I joined [Ramsey Solutions](https://daveramsey.com) and over the last several months I've heard a lot about journaling, so I decided to create this blog to talk about what I am learning.
+I hope this blog inspires others to along the way.

 I recently built an [Electron](https://electronjs.org/ 'ElectronJS site') app using [create-react-app](https://github.com/facebook/create-react-app 'create-react-app repository').
 I didn’t need to muck about with Webpack, or “eject” my app, either.
 I’ll walk you through how I accomplished this.

 I was drawn to the idea of using create-react-app because it hides the webpack configuration details.
 But my search for existing guides for using Electron and create-react-app together didn’t bear any fruit, so I just dove in and figured it out myself.